Do you know what your bank does with your money once you give it to them?

 “It’s partly about building up the voices of companies whose bottom line is not just profit, but people and the planet as well,” says Cherny.
 “Aspiration is really pulling these companies together to not only offer benefits to our customers, but also to magnify our voices and saying there is a better way for business to be run.
 And that together we can really be building a good economy, one that actually delivers out in a positive way for people and the world around us.”

 He argues that the industry needs to be better regulated, even as larger banks have fought to dismantle regulations put in place after the last financial crisis.
 “In my opinion, the financial industry should be out there championing better regulation,” he says.
 “The biggest challenge the financial industry faces is that the American people, for some very good reasons, don’t trust us.
 And that has challenges for the industry overall.
 So the financial industry should be trying to, to build trust, instead of fighting against these things.
 I do believe that the government can have a positive impact.
 I also have seen the government too often is not having that positive impact.
-Part what we’re doing with Aspiration is hopefully showing the world that you can run a financial institution in a way that is focused on serving your customers and being in service of a better world in a way that is sustainable—not just from an economic and not just from an environmental perspective, but an economic one as well.”
+Part of what we’re doing with Aspiration is hopefully showing the world that you can run a financial institution in a way that is focused on serving your customers and being in service of a better world in a way that is sustainable—not just from an environmental perspective but an economic one as well.”